Neuro-Spectral Architectures for Causal Physics-Informed Networks: Neuro-spectral architectures

 where $\odot$ stands for the Hadamard (element-wise) product.

 \textbf{{3.
-Initialize the vector field $\hat{\mathbf{F}}_\theta$.}} Set the NODE close to this approximate linear solution by adding the multiplier to the output of the Neural Vector field:
+Initialize the vector field $\hat{\mathbf{F}}_\theta$.}} Initialize NODE near this approximate linear solution by augmenting the learned vector field with the analytical multiplier:

-where $\mathcal{F}_\theta(\hu)$ is a neural network initialized randomly with mean zero and variance one, and $\epsilon$ is a small parameter.
-This way, the full network is initialized close to the solution of the associated LTI problem, serving as a strong prior for the training process.
-The network $\mathcal{F}_\theta$ then learns a compact representation for the non-linear and/or non-translation-invariant dynamics, effectively leading to a neural generalization of the classical spectral method; see Section~\ref{sec:experiments} for explicit examples.
+where $\mathcal{F}_\theta(\hu)$ is a neural network initialized with mean zero and unit variance, and $\epsilon$ is a small parameter.
+In this way, the network starts close to the solution of the associated LTI problem, serving as a strong prior for training.
+During optimization, $\mathcal{F}_\theta$ learns a compact representation for the non-linear and/or non-translation-invariant dynamics, effectively leading to a neural generalization of the classical spectral method.
+See Section~\ref{sec:experiments} for explicit examples, and Appendix~\ref{subsec:appendix_dimlayers} for the detailed architecture of $\mathcal{F}_\theta$.

-The basis $\b$ is then trained by applying parametrized orthogonal maps $O_\theta$ to the Fourier coefficients of the solution and to the Fourier basis functions (See Appendix B).
-These maps are initialized near the identity and remain orthogonal while they are trained along with the parameters of the Neural ODE.
-With this, we aim to mitigate some of the limitations associated with the Fourier basis, most notably its strictly non-local features.